-Several factors influence the solar resource but in general, the U.S. has enough sun to power PV modules.
-Germany has less of a solar resource than the U.S. and they have among the most solar PV installed in the world.
-Your selected installer will perform a Solar Site assessment of your property to analyze the solar resource at your site, and the optimal placement of your pv array.
-If you have a low solar resource at your site due to shading by trees or surrounding buildings, other options like community solar subscriptions are available.
+Several factors influence the solar resource, but in general, the U.S. has enough sun to power PV modules.
+A common misconception is tat solar does better in warmer climates, however solar doesnt rely on heat, but light to product effectively.
+Your selected installer will perform a site assessment of your property to analyze the solar resource at your site, and the optimal placement of your PV array.
+If you have a low solar resource at your site due to shading by trees or surrounding buildings, other options like community solar subscriptions may be available in your area.